-(b) rules amending, repealing or replacing market rules dealing with the matters referred to in regulation 12B(2) must be approved by the Minister before they are made.
+(b) rules amending, repealing or replacing market rules dealing with the matters referred to in regulation 12B(2) must be approved by the Minister before they are made; and

+(c) rules must be approved by the Minister before they are made if they —

+(i) amend, repeal or replace market rules to confer functions or impose requirements on the Coordinator; or

+(ii) amend, repeal or replace market rules that confer functions or impose requirements on the Coordinator.

 (4) Despite anything in this regulation or the market rules, the Minister may make amending rules during the period beginning on the day on which the Electricity Industry (Wholesale Electricity Market) Amendment Regulations (No. 3) 2015 regulation 5 comes into operation and ending on 1 July 2018.

 (5) Despite anything in this regulation or the market rules, the Minister may make amending rules during the period beginning on the day on which the Electricity Industry (Wholesale Electricity Market) Amendment Regulations 2019 regulation 5 comes into operation and ending on 1 July 2021.

 [Regulation 7 amended: Gazette 13 Nov 2015 p.
 4633-4; 23 Nov 2016 p.
 5266; 30 Jun 2017 p.
 3561; 20 Sep 2019 p.
-3385.]
+3385; SL 2020/202 r.
+5.]

 8. Availability of copies of market rules